Pherpher089/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the document object model.
+This is the webpage loaded into local memory for the browser to access.

 2. What is an event?

+    An event is like a method with that is triggered, usually by the user, on the web page.

 3. What is an event listener?

+    An event listener binds an event to an element on the page and calls a callback when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+    NodeLists only have a few properties that an array has.They both have numerical zero-based indices, and the length property.
+Converting to an array would be easier to operate because it has more functionality.

 5. What is a component?

+    A component is a css class that can be added to HTML elements for styling.
+Each component serves a specific purpose and contains all its dependencies.

 ### Git Set up